 The fact that Belize is the only country in Central America that celebrates Boxing Day, is reason enough alone to visit.

 Boxing Day in Belize means continuing the party, and like the UK, going to the races.
-Horse racing in Boxing Day is a big thing in Belize.
+Horse racing on Boxing Day is a big thing in Belize.

 We hope we’ve given you some good reasons to celebrate Christmas in Belize.

-And of course, if it’s too late this year, there’s always Christmas 2022 when we hope the party will be back in full swing!
+Of course, if it’s too late this year, there’s always Christmas 2023 to look forward to!

 James Dyde is the editor of centralamerica.com.
 He lives in Escazu, Costa Rica.